vitr-archive/amazon-s4-hosting/README.md

 ![image](https://cloud.githubusercontent.com/assets/2770290/15446335/acd459d6-1f60-11e6-8231-5f3685db1351.png)![image](https://cloud.githubusercontent.com/assets/2770290/15446350/645572b6-1f61-11e6-9329-1c459b7796c4.png)

 You bought a domain, but have no hosting solution yet.
 This project might help you to set up an affordable AWS hosting for your site in about 30 minutes.
+It's a way faster then going through many howto's on the web.
+I'm trying to automate things as much as it possible here, but some manual labor is still needed.
 Here is what you get in the end:
  - secured static website available on https://yourdomain.com
  - Hosted DNS zone for yourdomain.com in Route 53
  - S3 bucket with your content